 Your child should be able to take part in recess and sports, go camping and have other overnight trips, and do all other school and after-school activities.

-Standard ileostomy and your child; Brooke ileostomy and your child; Continent ileostomy and your child; Abdominal pouch and your child; End ileostomy and your child; Ostomy and your child
+Standard ileostomy and your child; Brooke ileostomy and your child; Continent ileostomy and your child; Abdominal pouch and your child; End ileostomy and your child; Ostomy and your child; Inflammatory bowel disease - ileostomy and your child; Crohn disease - ileostomy and your child; Ulcerative colitis - ileostomy and your child

 - Bland diet